“It’s an honor to serve our clients. And one way to honor them is to make it easy to work with us.”

 Takis Makridis is responsible for the strategy, service delivery, and thought leadership efforts at Equity Methods.
-Leveraging extensive consulting experience, Takis is relentlessly committed to delivering practical, plain-English, high-impact solutions to clients while remaining active in the firm’s research efforts.
+A longtime consultant, Takis remains active in client service and the firm’s research efforts.
+Both reflect his relentless commitment to delivering practical, plain-English, high-impact solutions.

 Takis became president and CEO in 2012.
 Under Takis’ leadership, the firm has deepened its bench of consultants in core service areas, expanded its competencies to include the valuation of complex securities, and enhanced its support of executive compensation professionals and other senior HR leaders.

 Today, Equity Methods is the top-rated provider of stock plan financial reporting services.
 The firm has earned recognition for its high client satisfaction and loyalty as well as its emphasis on employee engagement and development.
 Clients range from pre-IPO emerging growth companies to public and private multinationals.

 The hallmark of Equity Methods’ approach is to simplify the lives of senior finance and HR executives.
 This includes distilling often-dense technical issues into plain, context-sensitive language.
 It also means loyally supporting clients by remaining flexible and ultra-responsive to their needs while looking out for their continuous improvement—enabled by automation—over the long run.
 All this is layered onto a foundation of technical excellence and thought leadership.